pixy 2.0.0

 What is pixy?

-Many tools for computing pi and dxy from VCFs produce biased estimates in the presence of missing data.
-This is because these methods often make the simplifying assumption that if a genotype is missing, it is homozygous reference (0/0) by state.
-See pixy’s paper (https://doi.org/10.1111/1755-0998.13326) for more details.
+Many tools for computing these summary statistics from VCFs produce biased estimates in the presence of missing data.
+This is because they often make the simplifying assumption that if a genotype is missing, it is homozygous reference (0/0) by state.
+See the pixy paper and the Watterson's θ / Tajima's D follow-up paper for the details.

 How should I cite pixy?